Dr Lauren Christian and Dr Joseph Snyder outside Whyalla Hospital & Health Service

 • Enhanced viability of rural general practice that supports the delivery of local hospital services

-• Improved attractiveness of rural career pathways that are visible, recognised, and valued increasing access and retention of a skilled workforce
+• Improved attractiveness of rural career pathways that are visible, recognised, and valued which increase attraction of a skilled workforce

 • Improved business models for specialised services that rural generalists provide